Carrooi/Node-DependencyInjection/README.md

 	+ Refactored autowiring
 	+ Some optimizations
 	+ `DI.autowireArguments` moved to `Helpers.autowireArguments`
+	+ Throwing an error if circular reference is found

 * 1.6.6 - 1.6.7
 	+ Bugs in Internet Explorer 8